Edgio

 • URL, user agents, and cookies are regular expressions.

-• A JA3 fingerprint identifies a client using key characteristics from a TLS request.
+• A JA3 or JA4 fingerprint identifies a client using key characteristics from a TLS request.

-• Our service will only bypass bot detection when it finds an exact match for a JA3 fingerprint exception.
+• Our service will only bypass bot detection when it finds an exact match for an exception.

-Use the Security dashboard to find the JA3 fingerprint that corresponds to a false positive.
+Use the Security dashboard to find the JA3 or JA4 fingerprint that corresponds to a false positive.

 Bot Manager Configuration Administration